How did Paula Yates die? Channel 4 documentary Paula looks at the life of the tragic star

 The 2-part documentary Paula, begins airing on Channel 4 on March 13.
 After rising to fame for hosting The Tube alongside Jools Holland, and her infamous Big Breakfast slot In Bed With Paula, the dynamic and hilarious presenter Paula Yates became a household name.
 Tragically the good times didn't last, and a devastating spiral led to Paula's death in 2000.
 The documentary is set to reveal never seen before interviews recorded just before her death.
 Great friends including Robbie Williams, hairdresser Nicky Clarke, and some of her best friends also offer insights into the life and times of the irreverent star.
 Read on to find out how Paula Yates died, and the other tragedies that followed her family in the aftermath of her death.

-Also on Channel 4, documentary George Michael: Outed looks at what did George Michael do (opens in new tab) to be arrested on the fateful night that changed his life for ever.
-Similarly, interest in what did Charles Bronson go to prison for (opens in new tab) has been piqued, with the release of documentary Bronson: Fit to Be Free?
-Elsewhere on the channel, In The Footsteps of Killers looks at what happened to Deborah Wood (opens in new tab) - the young woman died in terrible circumstances and her killer has never been apprehended.
+Also on Channel 4, documentary George Michael: Outed looks at what did George Michael do to be arrested on the fateful night that changed his life for ever.
+Similarly, interest in what happened to Sage Stallone has been piqued, following Netflix's documentary, Sly.
+Elsewhere, In The Footsteps of Killers looks at what happened to Deborah Wood - the young woman died in terrible circumstances and her killer has never been apprehended.

 How did Paula Yates die?